evagoras/acf_mappings_thread_safety_issue/README.md

 # GetApplicationMetadata() thread safety in ACF11
-These are some sample to show how stress testing custom mappings in Adobe ColdFusion 11 i not thread safe.
+This sample code is an attempt to show that the native ACF function `getApplicationMetadata()` is not thread safe.

 ## Run app using CommandBox
 Clone the repo into a new folder on yor system, `cd` into it and type `start`.